How To Stop Being Insecure And Second Guessing Yourself

 More than that, it could lead to other accomplishments to add to your list.

-9. Forgive yourself and others.
+9. Forgive yourself and your partner.

 Ultimately, the goal is to grow into the person you were created to be, and you can’t grow or heal if you’re clinging to injuries from the past.